setyoawan/Nganjuk-Explore.Apk/README.md

 # Nganjuk-Explore.Apk
-application based on android platform build using android studio. application about information tour some place in Nganjuk regency.
+application based on android platform build using android studio. application about information tour some place in Nganjuk regency. mysql db and based on website for back end, android studio for design interface and fetch data from back end.

 explain some tour place:
 1. Alam